lohilabs/blog/Why Reactive Cocoa.md

 This change to non-linear tools allow for amazing levels of flexibility and creativity, giving the artists several orders of magnitude more power to realize their visions.

 Even auto-layout is a great example of moving towards a non-linear (and reactive) approach.
-Instead of waiting for certain events to occur, then checking the status of a bunch of views and manually updating frames, you just **describe** what the relationships between all the views are ahead of time and let the computer do the work.
+Instead of waiting for certain events to occur, then checking the status of a bunch of views and imperatively updating frames, you just **describe** what the relationships between all the views are ahead of time and let the computer do the work.

 ##Compositional Event System

 Recently [Jon Sterling](https://twitter.com/jonsterling) mentioned the term "Compositional Event System" in a twittergument about the term used to define RAC and similar styles of programming.
 I think it fits really well.
-Much like the shifts in the multimedia tools above, what we really want to do is remove (for the most part) the need to deal with the timeline of when events (inputs) happened, and therefor the need to manually keep track of them with state.
+Much like the shifts in the multimedia tools above, what we really want to do is remove (for the most part) the need to account for the timeline of when events (inputs) happen, and therefor the need to manually keep track of them with state.
 We want to make the computer do that for us.

-We don't care WHEN events (inputs) happen.
-We want to get away from that crazy timeline we were managing above, to a system where we just describe up front what happens to our UI (output) whenever a certain combination of inputs occur.
 We want to define the relationship between events (inputs), define their subsequent outputs, and then let the computer **react** appropriately whenever those events occur.
-Yes state still exists somewhere in this event system, but it's abstracted away from our day to day work (mostly).
+State still exists somewhere in this event system, but it's largely abstracted away from our day to day work.
+That's a big win.

 When you think about it, this concept is actually very simple, and not entirely foreign.
 Inputs and outputs: